Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Group actions on convex hulls of sets of fixed points

 \item The subset $S' \subset \proj_K^1$ is clustered in $\frac{v(p)}{p - 1}$-separated pairs.

 \item The intersection $[v_i, s_j^n(v_i)] \cap \Sigma_{S, 0}$ contains a sub-segment $[\tilde{v}_{-\epsilon}, \tilde{v}_\epsilon]$ with $\tilde{v}$ in its interior.

 \end{enumerate}

-If $S'$ satisfies property (i), we say that $S'$ is a \emph{folding} of $S$ (with respect to the ordered pair of indices $(i, j)$ and with exponent $n$).

-We call a folding $S'$ a \emph{good folding} if it also satisfies properties (ii) and (iii), and we call a folding $S'$ a \emph{bad folding} if it fails to satisfy property (ii).
+We say that a folding $\phi : S \to S'$ is \emph{good} if it satisfies properties (i) and (ii) above.
+We say that a folding $\phi : S \to S'$ is \emph{bad} if it fails to satisfy property (i) above.